Read This Before You Start Bike Riding:

 Here are 10 tips for beginners on bike riding:

 1. Which bike to start with?

 Most of the time, people are confused about choosing their first bike.
 The first bike should be of a small capacity: say 100-125cc bike, which is enough to start with, and one should ride it for at least 50,000 km.
 As a beginner, you should ride it for 3-4 years and cover smaller distances to be ready for a bigger bike.
 We strongly recommend NOT to go for bigger bikes in the beginning.
-Instead, practice on small bikes first and then steadily move up on the ladder.
+Instead, practice on small bikes first and steadily move up the ladder.

-3. Group riding or solo riding?
+3. Group riding or Solo riding?

-To experience the joy of group riding to its fullest, it is advisable to ride with members having comparable riding capabilities; otherwise, group riding can be boring.
+To experience the joy of group riding to its fullest, it is advisable to ride with members having comparable riding capabilities; otherwise, group riding could be boring.
 Also, all the bikes in the group should be at par in terms of power and performance.
 So, better start solo and then move to group-riding.

-4. Practice, practice & more practice...!
+4. Practice, practice & more practice.!

 5. Safety Gears:

 They are the MOST crucial part of bike riding/safe riding.
 Yet, people say they don’t need any safety gear, including the helmet, most of the time.
 But it’s wrong as safety should be your top-most priority.
 Always remember, if you remain safe during crashes, you can ride again.!!

 Specifically, on roads, proper safety gears are a must.
 Dangerous situations may arise suddenly from nowhere.
 Start with essential riding gear like helmets which is a legal must.
 Helmet, gloves, and riding jacket are primary gears, and each one has its safety feature.
 Remember that safety gear is a one-time investment for your well-being on the bike.!